DrBubble/ArduinoOS/README.md

 ````
 <div id='id-Hardware-abstraction'/>
 ##Hardware abstraction
-In order to make it easy to use different Hardware ArduinoOS offers different abstact classes for easy usage.
+In order to make it easy to use different Hardware ArduinoOS offers different abstract classes for easy usage.
 Supported hardware:
 + LED
 + RGB-LED